-Read our 10 tips to creating an effective flyer and leaflet design and turn your latest campaign into a marketing triumph.
+Now you’ve watched Matt design a Flyer, read our 10 top tips on how to create an effective Leaflet in order to turn your latest campaign into a marketing triumph.

 1. Choose the correct size

-Flyers and leaflets come in a wide variety of sizes, each is suited to different purposes.
-Here are the most common sizes and their effectiveness for each type of campaign:
+Custom Flyers come in a wide variety of sizes, each is suited to different purposes.
+Here are the most common sizes and their effectiveness for each type of marketing campaign:

-- A6 – Postcard size and ideal for handing out or delivering through letterboxes.
+- A6 – Postcard size and ideal for handing out or delivering Flyers through letterboxes.

 - A4 – Standard paper size, usually used as menus or guides to display a large amount of information.